oracle-livelabs/database/db-23ai-fundamentals/new-schema-level-privileges/new-schema-level-privileges-15.md

         commit;
     END;
     /
+    -- ADD IT_USER ROLES
+    GRANT CONNECT TO IT_USER;
+    GRANT DWROLE TO IT_USER;
+    GRANT RESOURCE TO IT_USER;
+    ALTER USER IT_USER DEFAULT ROLE CONNECT,DWROLE,RESOURCE;

-    -- REST ENABLE for IT_USER
+    -- REST ENABLE
     BEGIN
         ORDS_ADMIN.ENABLE_SCHEMA(
             p_enabled => TRUE,